imran2975/imran2975/README.md

 Web Developer
 -------------

-I'm a Passionate Front End Developer, Aspiring Full stack.
-I started my journey into tech Last year 2021 starting with python but later moved to web development early February in the Year 2022.
-Looking forward to opportunities to help boost my Tech journey.
+I'm a passionate frontend developer, aspiring full stack.
+I design and develop websites and platforms.
+On the frontend, I work with design teams to ensure that user interactions on web pages are intuitive and engaging.
+Also looking forward to opportunities to help boost my tech journey.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=imran2975&label=Profile%20views&color=0e75b6&style=flat" alt="imran2975" /> </p>